grozadanut/server-infrastructure/README.md

 - `/mnt/filestash` - config files

 **IMPORTANT: ** currently `/mnt/filestash` is not used because filestash requires `filestash` user to have rw acces to this folder, for which `root` is the owner, so we get a permission error.
-Instead a `filestash` docker volume is used for config data.
-This means `filestash` volume needs to be backed up manually, or filestash configuration will be lost on server migrations.
+UPDATE: `0777 /mnt/filestash` is used as a bind mount.

 - `/mnt/portainer` - config, database files
+- `/mnt/opencms-mysql` - mariadb database files
+- `/mnt/opencms-webapps` - opencms config files, webapps etc.

 ### Tenant specific folders go in root path: